|

-Hanwei Practical Plus Elite KatanaReview by Serge Winckelmans, BELGIUM
+Review by Serge Winckelmans, BELGIUM

 There are yet a lot of reviews made of this kind of swords, I know.
 This also is a more expensive sword than other practical katanas.
-This katana has a performance blade with is a much better balanced and sharper blade, optimised with a new geometry to enhance its cutting performance.
+This katana has a performance blade with is a much better balanced and sharper blade, optimized with a new geometry to enhance its cutting performance.
 The Elite also features a high level of polish .
-The fittings of the Practical Plus are decorated in a Japanese Dogwood motif with dragon menuki, and the handsome Tsuba is of an iron “sunburst” design with a brass habaki.
-There are a lot of names for this type of tsuba (sunburst, wheel,….) and it’s claimed to be an old, original tsuba (museum piece).
-I’ve searched the whole internet for this kind of original tsuba, but didn’t found it directly (did you know that the Boston museum of fine art has 1814 original tsubas?
-We’re lucky that Paul didn’t take this collection of tsubas for his custom katanas).
-The only thing I found was this iron Kiku tsuba (and when I typed kiku tsuba I found more of this tsuba type).
+The fittings of the Practical Plus are decorated in a Japanese Dogwood motif with dragon menuki, and the handsome Tsuba is of an iron sunburst design with a brass habaki.

 The site where I found the information said that this example is unusually large and completely ubu.
 It measures 94 mm x 91 mm x 6 mm.
 Both sides of the tsuba are slightly dished.
 It is my belief that this tsuba is at least Momoyama (this period begins with Nobunaga's entry into Kyoto in 1568, when he led his army to the imperial capital in order to install as the 15th, and ultimately final, shogun of the, and lasts until the coming to power of after his victory over supporters of the Toyotomi clan) and likely Muromachi period (the period ended in 1573 when the 15th and last shogun was driven out of the capital.
-The early years of 1336 of the Muromachi period or Northern and Southern Court period) work.
-There is clear evidence of the individual spokes having been installed between the rim and the plate.
-The rim shows very nice texture and the overall patina is beautiful.
-The patina in the nakagoana is completely uniform with the rest of the tsuba, and there is no deformations to show it was altered for fitting to a sword.
-The nakagoana is also very large at 11 mm x 31 mm.
-There are also traces of black lacquer on the surface showing that it was covered at one time.

 The Practical Plus Elite Katana provides a very economical cutting sword as dependable as the Practical Elite Katana, but using more traditional fittings and construction methods.
 The blade is forged and differentially hardened (HRC60 edge, HRC40 back) and the hamon is prominent but etched.
 The Practical Plus Elite features genuine Rayskin (I've seen better quality of rayskin, but this in fact real rayskin) on the Tsuka, with a tightly-woven Tsuka-Ito.
 The long tang is double-pegged for security.
 The blade is traditionally proportioned to appeal to the collector but it will also perform well in general cutting of hard or soft targets.
-DESIGN, FIT and FINISH

 The back of this blade is nice polished.
-There’s no bo-hi but the blade doesn’t feel heavy at all.
+Theres no bo-hi but the blade doesn't feel heavy at all.
 As known is there an etched hamon.
 The blade is razorsharp.

 If you want a beefy blade, this is the katana you need.